-In the world of email outreach, there's a lot of noise.
+In the world of cold email outreach, there's a lot of noise.
 Since almost any business and entrepreneur uses email as their sales weapon, it kinda opened the gates for a lot of opinions and myths.

 The thing with these opinions is that they're subjective.
 Always remember, what may be true for me doesn't have to be for you.
 When it comes to email outreach ... there really is so much noise.